adambgoldsmith/Hackathon2023-AdamGoldsmith/README.md

 Sprites/art: I really like all of the python character's sprites; The java character's sprites, not so much.
 If I had more time I would have refined the java sprites and made more interesting art for him.

+UI: I didn't quite have time to make a menu GUI or a restart button.
+These are things that would have made for a full gameplay loop.

 ---

 ![image](https://user-images.githubusercontent.com/52685070/224569633-48d5b85a-29e5-4516-b73f-6d2b42b01ca2.png)